prawnzyy/tp/docs/UserGuide.md

 ### Using up ingredients : `use`

-Depletes a specified amount of an ingredient from the stock.
+Depletes a specified quantity of an ingredient from the stock.

 Format: `use n/NAME [q/QUANTITY] [u/UNIT]`

-* If no quantity and unit is provided, the entire stock of the specified ingredient will be depleted.
+* If no quantity and unit is specified, the entire stock of the specified ingredient will be depleted.
 * If the quantity depleted exceeds the current quantity in stock, the entire stock will be depleted but will not go into the negative.
-* Note that the name **must** be exact.
+* Note that the specified name **must** be exact.
 As such, `use butters` will not work if the ingredient list contains `butter`.

 Restrictions:
-* Units used must be supported.
+* Unit specified must be supported.
 * The quantity provided must be more than 0.
-* When depleting the quantity of the ingredient, quantity conversions must be taken into account.
-If the unit of the ingredient that is in the stock is in GRAM/KILOGRAM, the use command cannot be inputted with the unit PIECE for that specific ingredient and vice versa.
-For example, if the ingredient in the stock is 100g of Flour, `use n/flour q/50 u/pcs` would throw an error.
+* When specifying the quantity, the unit conversion must be possible.
+If the unit of the ingredient that is in the stock is in GRAM/KILOGRAM, the use command cannot specify PIECE for using that specific ingredient, and vice versa.
+For example, if the ingredient in the stock is 100g of Flour, `use n/flour q/50 u/PIECE` would throw an error.
-* When using up an ingredient, an error will be shown if the user inputs either the quantity or the unit.
-It is only possible for both the unit and quantity to be stated or neither.
+* When using up an ingredient, an error will be shown if the user inputs only the quantity or only the unit.
+Either both the unit and quantity must be specified, or neither.

 Examples:
 *  `use n/Milk q/600 u/g` Depletes the current quantity of milk by 600g.
 *  `use n/Egg` Fully depletes the current quantity of egg.

-Example Used: `use n/Milk q/600 u/g` **Note**: Data shown started with 1kg of Milk.
+Example Used: `use n/Milk q/600 u/g` **Note**: Sample started with 1kg of Milk in the stock.

 <img src='images/ug-images/useIngredient.png' width='650'>